ionic-team/ionic-docs/docs/reference/browser-support.md

 As a result, Ionic Framework v6 only supports Android devices and emulators running Android 5.0+ with a webview of Chromium 60 or newer.
 For context, this is the version that Stencil can support with no polyfills: https://stenciljs.com/docs/browser-support

+To figure out what version of the webview a device is running, log `window.navigator.userAgent` to the console when inspecting the application using Chrome Dev Tools.

 ## Desktop Browsers

 Because Ionic is based on web technologies, it works just as well on desktop browsers as it does on mobile devices.
 For more information on desktop layouts, see [Cross Platform](../core-concepts/cross-platform.md#desktop).